earthlab/firedpy/README.md

  - Continent boundaries are in **ref/continents**
  - United States state boundaries for the United States of America are in **ref/us_states**
  - Australian state boundaries are in **ref/australian_states**
- - For example `firedpy -aoi /home/firedpy/ref/us_states/colorado.gpkg`, and so on.
+ - For example `python bin/firedpy.py -aoi /home/firedpy/ref/us_states/colorado.gpkg`, and so on.
 Every space is a '_'.
  - If using the user input option, when prompted for the name of the continent, country, or state use "_" for spaces.
  - **Ensure that the input shapefiles are in the modis sinusiodal projection**